|Table of Contents||>>||Redeemed from the Torah?|

 Nowhere else in the Bible is the Torah called a curse.
 On the contrary, the very first Psalm begins,

 "Blessed is the man who walks not in the counsel of the ungodly, nor stands in the path of sinners, nor sits in the seat of the scornful.
-But his delight is in the Torah of YHWH, and in His Torah he meditates day and night."
+But his delight is in the Torah of the Lord, and in His Torah he meditates day and night."

 And Shaul/Paul, even when writing about how sin had used God's commanding of the Torah to deceive us, nevertheless says,

 "Therefore the Torah is holy..."
 (Rom 7:12)

 The Torah of the Lord cannot be both holy and a curse, so what is Galatians 3:13 saying?